Sign up for a CSA on campus!

 To sign up, read over the Plough & Stars 2014 Membership Agreement for more information and return it with a check or email a signed copy to firstname.lastname@example.org and purchase your membership here.

 The World PEAS CSA is a program of the New Entry Sustainable Farming Project, sponsored by Tufts University ‘s Freidman School and Community Teamwork Inc..
 They deliver to both the Medford and Boston campuses.

-Sign up before May 15th to guarantee a spot for the 2013 season, which will run for 20 weeks from June 12th through October 23rd.
+The 2013 season runs for 20 weeks from June 12th through October 23rd.
 World PEAS is also offering an academic share that will offer students the opportunity to eat fresh, local produce for 8 weeks in September and October.